kinlane/restaurants/README.md

-# restaurants
+# Restaurants
-This is a working repository for my restaurant demo APIs.
+This is a working repository for the restaurant demo APIs, showing an API-first approach to delivery APIs.